manibomma/nodeJs/MessagingApp/README.txt

     param 1 : URL
     param 2 : callback that provides us with data

 Used Postman to validate POST service endpoint.

- Express has no build-in support to parse the body, i.e., when we post a message(from postman or a client) we cannot parse request's body.
+* Express has no build-in support to parse the body, i.e., when we post a message(from postman or a client) we cannot parse request's body.
 When we try to work on the request body it returns an UNDEFINED.
 So, install body-parser package, set it to be used by the app.

     var bodyParser = require('body-parser')
     app.use(bodyParser.json())  --> This lets bodyParser know that we are expecting json as our http request

+* What comes in from browser is urlencoded, so we must set our body parser to support that. app.use(bodyParser.urlencoded({extended:false}))